kikimasu1/instalily_hejie/replit.md

 ### Enhanced User Guidance
 - **Welcome Message Enhancement**: Added step-by-step guidance on product viewing and cart functionality
-- **Interactive Quick Actions**: New "View Products" and "Order Support" buttons in action bar
-- **AI Response Buttons**: Context-aware interactive buttons that appear based on conversation content
 - **Product Display Instructions**: Clear explanation of how product cards work and how to add items to cart

 ### Advanced Analytics System